Sentaroh/SMBSync2/help/SMBSync2_Help_EN_task.md

 ### Allow sync with all IP addresses (include public)

-Sync will be allowed whenever the Wifi is connected to any network, even on public IP ranges (like in a public Wifi).
+Sync will be allowed whenever the WiFi is connected to any network, even on public IP ranges (like in a public WiFi).

 ### Shows advanced options